-9.2 If a child is suffering or likely to suffer harm, or in immediate danger
+10.2 If a child is suffering or likely to suffer harm, or in immediate danger

 If you think that a child is suffering or at risk of suffering significant harm, you must report this to the designated safeguarding lead immediately.
-On occasions when the designated safeguarding lead is not available, it should be reported to the deputy safeguarding lead without delay or the relevant Pastoral Leader who will liaise with the DSL/ DDSL or a senior member of staff.
+On occasions when the designated safeguarding lead is not available, it should be reported to the deputy safeguarding lead without delay or a senior member of staff.